 In 1978 George Romero’s Dawn of the Dead and a horde of Italian imitations kicked off a flood of zombie films.
 In 2004 Zack Snyder and James Gunn rebooted Dawn and launched a second wave of films.
 That wave is still producing occasional, weak ripples such as Strain 100.

 Vaccine C100 was supposed to eliminate the flu.
-Instead, a month later people are reporting intense flu-like symptoms in record numbers.
-Jesse (Jemma Dallender, Daddy’s Girl, I Spit on Your Grave 2) has other problems though.
+Instead, a month later, people are reporting intense flu-like symptoms in record numbers.
+Jesse (Jemma Dallender, Contract to Kill, I Spit on Your Grave 2) has other problems though.
 She was camping with her boyfriend when zombies showed up and ripped out his throat.

 Barely escaping she meets Emma (Alexis Boozer Sterling, Hide in the Light) who is part of a group of survivors holed up in a diner owned by Roy (John Manfredi, Thou Shalt Not Kill… Except).
-When that proves to be less safe than they thought the survivors are forced to take their chances fleeing through countryside infested by the living dead.
+When that proves to be less safe than they thought, the survivors are forced to take their chances, fleeing through a countryside infested by the living dead.

 Effects wise, the film is nothing special.
 There are a few good zombie makeups and a few good gore scenes.
-But there’s way to many extremely poorly done scenes of CGI gunshots and blood.
-Poor to the point in one scene it looks like the blood is spurting through the hand the victim has over the wound.
-As bad as that is though, it’s still better than the CGI in the epilogue tacked on after the film’s non-ending.
+But there’s way too many extremely poorly done scenes of CGI gunshots and blood.
+Poor to the point, in one scene it looks like the blood is spurting through the hand the victim has over the wound.
+As bad as that is, though, it’s still better than the CGI in the epilogue tacked on after the film’s non-ending.